aidenwood/aidenwood/README.md

 - 👋 Hi, I’m @aidenwood

-- 👀 I’m a Gold Coast based front-end designer / full-stack developer.
+- 👀 I’m a Gold Coast based web designer with a passion emerging digital marketing technologies.
+I mostly focus on the art of code as a Front-end Designer, but I help provide a complete full-stack experience for my clients at Sitelab Analytics.
+My biggest pet peeve is having a problem thats out of my control when I know the solution.
+Sitelab was created to offer small businesses on the Gold Coast a more affordable option to build their business on top of the best frameworks for them.

 - 🌱 I’m currently diving deeper into React websites & Dart for Applications.

 - 📫 You can always quickly reach me at aiden@sitelabanalytics.com

 <!---